 The undergraduate B.S. in Environmental Resources Engineering has graduated several cohorts of students and has been accredited from October 2010 forward by the Engineering Accreditation Commission/Accreditation Board for Engineering and Technology (EAC/ABET).

-The primary objective of this degree program is to prepare qualified engineering graduates to operate with professional competence.
-This program offers a engineering science and design coursework in the areas of water resources engineering, ecological engineering, and geospatial engineering, a breadth and combination unparalleled in the United States.
-A broad base of study in the fundamentals of engineering enables graduates to enter professional practices which focus on civil works as well as the use and protection of soil, water, air, and other renewable and non-renewable resources.
+The primary objective of this degree program is to prepare qualified engineers to operate with professional competence.
+This program offers engineering science and design course work in the areas of environmental and related resources with a breadth and combination unparalleled in the United States.
+Our graduates use their engineering to manage these natural resource systems to meet the needs and dreams of many constituents.

-In response to the evolving needs of society, and ongoing discussions with our Advisory Board, alumni, employers and numerous other stakeholders, the Department obtained approval from the New York State Education Department in 2010 to offer a new Bachelor of Science degree in Environmental Resources Engineering (ERE).
-The B.S. in ERE program (e.g., curriculum, objectives, and student learning outcomes) was designed and built on the success of our B.S. in Forest Engineering program, which has been ABET-accredited since 1982.
-When the B.S. in ERE program becomes accredited we will phase out the B.S. in Forest Engineering.
+In response to the evolving needs of society, and ongoing discussions with our Advisory Board, alumni, employers and numerous other stakeholders, the ERE Department obtained approval from the New York State Education Department in 2010 to offer a new Bachelor of Science degree in Environmental Resources Engineering (ERE).
+The B.S. in ERE program (e.g., curriculum, objectives, and student learning outcomes) was designed and built on the success of our B.S. in Forest Engineering program, which was ABET-accredited between 1982 and 2013.